-Are you looking for the next art project you can do together with your children?
+Are you looking for a new art project you can do together with your children or loved one?

 Making a homemade hand cast is a great way to make a memory that will last for a long time.

-With the right home casting kit, it will be easy, cheap and lots of fun to make your own 3D hand sculpture.
+With the right kit, it will be easy, cheap and lots of fun to make your own 3D hand sculpture.

-These sculptures are a great way to decorate your artist desk with something personal.
+These sculptures are a great way to decorate your house with a meaningful item.

 Basic Hand Casting Process

 Hand casting is a very simple three-step process.

 - First, you will need to make a hand mold, which is normally done using alginate.